-The Police have arrested a 38-year-old man for his suspected involvement in a case of loanshark harassment.
+The Police have arrested a 19-year-old man for his suspected involvement in a case of loanshark harassment.

-The man will be charged in court on 6 August 2022 under the Moneylenders Act 2008 For first time offenders, the offence of loanshark harassment carries a fine of between $5,000 and $50,000, with mandatory imprisonment of up to five years, and mandatory caning of up to six strokes.
+The man will be charged in court on 31 August 2023 under the Moneylenders Act 2008.
+For first-time offenders, the offence of loanshark harassment carries a fine between $5,000 and $50,000, with imprisonment of up to five years, and caning of up to six strokes.

 The Police have zero tolerance against loanshark harassment activities.
-Those who deliberately vandalise properties, cause annoyance or disruptions to the public sense of safety, peace and security, will be dealt with severely in accordance with the law.
+Those who deliberately vandalise properties, cause annoyance or disruption to public safety, peace and security, will be dealt with severely in accordance with the law.

-Members of the public are advised to stay away from loansharks and not to work with or assist the loansharks in any way.
-Members of the public can call the Police at ‘999’ or the X-Ah Long hotline at 1800-924-5664 if they suspect or know of anyone who could be involved in illegal loansharking activities.
+Members of the public are advised to stay away from loansharks and not to work with or assist them in any way.
+The public can call the Police at ‘999’ or the X-Ah Long hotline at 1800-924-5664 if they suspect or know of anyone who could be involved in loansharking activities.

 SINGAPORE POLICE FORCE